 Other Ways to Reduce Your Auto Loan Interest Rate

 If you have bad credit or you simply want more negotiating power, consider asking a creditworthy cosigner to apply for the loan with you.
 Your cosigner agrees to make payments on the loan if you can't, effectively reducing the risk of default for the lender.

 How to Lower Auto Loan Interest Rates After Getting a Loan

 Even after all your efforts, it's still possible you won't qualify for the interest rate you want.
 Fortunately, that doesn't mean you're stuck with a high interest rate for the entire term of your loan.

-- Check your credit report.
-Your credit report provides a list of all your current and some or all previous credit accounts, and can provide you with the information you need to know which areas you need to address.
+- Check your credit report: Your credit report provides a list of all your current and some or all previous credit accounts and can provide you with the information you need to know which areas you need to address.

-- Pay on time, every time.
-If you're behind on payments with any of your credit accounts, get caught up as quickly as possible, then focus on paying on time every month going forward.
+- Pay on time, every time: If you're behind on payments with any of your credit accounts, get caught up as quickly as possible, then focus on paying on time every month going forward.

 If your credit isn't in stellar shape, you may have a hard time qualifying for some of the best interest rates auto lenders have to offer.
-But that doesn't mean you have to settle for a high interest loan, even if you have bad credit.
+But that doesn't mean you have to settle for a high-interest loan, even if you have bad credit.

 Take your time to consider your options, shop around and compare interest rates, and look for opportunities to reduce the amount of risk lenders take on.
 If you have time before you need a new car, don't rush into anything.
 Be prepared to walk away if the terms of the loan don't match your budget.